- When will I be billed?

 The next time you connect to the Internet, you'll be redirected to a page asking you to make a payment.

-- If you've still not paid after 14 days - we'll apply restrictions to your account and contact you again to let you know that we've done this (How would my account be restricted?)
+We'll apply restrictions to your account (this will add an additional charge to your bill if you have a Plusnet phone package) and contact you again to let you know that we've done this (How would my account be restricted?)

-The most common reasons for unsuccessful payments are:
+The most common reasons for unsuccessful payments are shown below.

 You can check and update your payment details at any time.

-Home Phone: All outgoing calls you make (apart from emergency and Operator) will be redirected to our Customer Support team (incoming calls are not affected ).
-Once you've paid the outstanding amount on your account all restrictions on your service will be removed.
+All outgoing calls you make (apart from emergency and Operator) will be redirected to our Customer Support team (incoming calls are not affected).
+Once you've paid the outstanding amount on your account and we'll remove the restrictions on your service.

 Yes, we take your online security very seriously.
 We use industry-standard security technology to make sure that all your details stay private, such as the Verified by Visa and MasterCard SecureCode online security system.
 Once you've registered, this makes sure your card payments on our website (and 300,000 others across Europe) are password protected, stopping unauthorised use online.